How is an EAC Education Unique?

 Learn by Doing

-The children in a Montessori classroom learn by doing; they pursue their tasks independently either in a group or alone.
+The children in our classrooms learn by doing; they pursue their tasks independently either in a group or alone.
 The teacher acts as a guide and a stimulus to their never-ending curiosity.
-Montessori materials are designed to be self-correcting, which encourages independent problem solving and eliminates the correctional, disciplinary role of the traditional teacher.
+Our materials are designed to be self-correcting, which encourages independent problem solving and eliminates the correctional, disciplinary role of the traditional teacher.
 Teacher and students are fast friends, with a healthy respect for each other.

 This means that children arrive at abstractions through their own creative thought.
 It is a joyful process, part of the children’s inner development and creation of themselves rather than an intellectual veneer.
 The cultural subjects (geography, history, biology, geology, etc.) are treated as an integrated curriculum.
 The development of skills (mathematics, reading, foreign language, arts and crafts, music, etc.) are integrated as much as possible with the cultural subjects.